un-def/i3blocks-mpris/README.md

 Any other Python 3.8+ format spec is also supported, [here are some examples][python-docs-str-format-examples].

 In particular, a long `artist` or `title` name can be shortened, centered, padded in a few ways.
+A new format spec has been added to truncate and add a suffix but only if the string has been shortened, the syntax for this case is `.<max_length>,<suffix>` and the last row of examples in this table use it:

 |              Artist/Title              |               Format              |                 Result                 |
 |----------------------------------------|-----------------------------------|----------------------------------------|